1.1 Reach level 2 for at least one other performance indicator in the program.

 3.1 Include environmental clauses in all new leases and contracts.

-3.2 At least 25% of the participant’s eligible tenants are Green Marine participants.
+3.2 At least 25% of the port’s eligible tenants are Green Marine participants.

-Note: The participant may also use, for reference, the tonnage handled by tenants that are participants to the Green Marine environmental program.
+Note: The port may also use, for reference, the tonnage handled by tenants that are participants of the Green Marine program.

 OR